philipdelff/NMdata/README.md

 data to get variables that were not exported with nonmem.
 This and much more is done automatically.

-## A new package - stable functionality
-NMdata is a release of functionality that used to be part of another package.
-The code has been extensively developed and tested.
-In fact, NMdata has been separated because it is mature for release.
-NMdata is aimed at CRAN release in near future.

 ## Hightlights
 These are the steps that this package especially helps with.